Welcome to the Cowiche Astronomer

 Note – Our local astronomy club, the Yakima Astronomical Society can be contacted through the email address listed on the right.
 Currently, the YAS is inactive and does not maintain an internet web page.

 Note – In addition to my photography hobby, I have been an avid amateur astronomer most of my life.
-This is a WordPress version of my first astronomy webpage that I started in 1995.
+This is a WordPress version of my first webpage that I started in 1995.

 My name is Bruce Perrault and I’m an Amateur Astronomer living West of Yakima, Washington – USA, near the little farming community of Cowiche.